jeqcho/myharvard_qguide_scraper/README.md

 ## Usage

-You probably don't need to follow the steps below since the results can be found at `verbose_course_ratings.csv`, but this is a step-by-step guide on how to create that csv from scratch.
+You probably don't need to follow the steps below since the results can be found at `release` (or `archive` for older results), but this is a step-by-step guide on how to create that csv from scratch.